brendacs/colludia-gatsby/src/content/posts/spotlight/2020-08-18-underdown-interview.markdown

 These decisions were all intentional, as they had, at one point, considered adding in things like undo mechanics, but then reconsidered, as it "took a lot away from the emotional impact and the feeling of being inferior," which Michel states the _Underdown_ team wants to be poignant.

 Why, then, can't they at least fight?
 The answer is similar: they are just kids, and they each have disadvantages and insecurities they've been dealing with their whole life, as any other kid does.

 It's much closer to reality that they _won't_ be taking on huge monsters and strong adult guards head on, but rather using their intelligence to evade, dodge, and even manipulate the environment and creatures within the mines.
-That's what makes this game what it is—tactical strategy rather than combat—overpowering with minds and skills rather than brawn.
+That's what makes this game what it is — tactical strategy rather than combat — overpowering with minds and skills rather than brawn.

 ![Using an evasion skill to escape the sight of a guard][image5]